 In case of power failure, the system will immediately stop.
-When power returns, the Operation light on the indoor unit flashes.
-To restart the unit, press ON/OFF on the remote control.
+When power returns, the Operation light on the indoor unit will flash.
+To restart the unit, press the ON/OFF button on the remote control.
 If the system has an auto restart function, the unit will restart using the same settings.